 The costs will vary a lot depending on what shop you go to.
 Dealerships will almost always be on the more expensive side.

-This means that at a dealership changing both tires, plus tubes, and including labor costs can cost anywhere between $550 up to and in excess of $1,000.
+This means that at a dealership changing both tires plus tubes, including labour costs, can cost anywhere between $550 up to and in excess of $1,000.

 Local independent shops and mechanics will usually charge the least for a motorcycle tire change; however, they may not always be able to sell the tires at the lowest possible price.